 Showers are generally buckets and scoops for the most part.
 Privacy isn’t guaranteed either.
 It is more than enough to get yourself clean.
 Just imagine how good a thorough shower will feel at the end.

 We had one powered site of the four nights we were there.
 Generally there is no power.
 If you have a camera you need to charge, I recommend taking a power bank or a solar panel.
 I have a 20000mah Xiaomi power bank and it did what I needed it to.

 HOW LONG DO YOU SPEND ON THE BOAT EACH DAY?

 Generally you travel for around an hour between stops and there are three or four stops each day.
 There were a couple of longer trips though; one of 2.5 hours moving across one of the straits.

 You will quickly learn, if you haven’t already getting to Tao, that much of the area, in fact much of the Philippines, operate on Island Time.
 If you’ve travelled through places like this before, you will know what I’m talking about.
 If you haven’t, then be prepared to show a little…or sometimes a lot, of patience.

 Things happen when they happen.
 They do not happen when you want them to happen.
-"After breakfast" is a perfectly good time to be somewhere.
-Getting somewhere "before lunch" means you'll get there, before lunch.
+“After breakfast” is a perfectly good time to be somewhere.
+Getting somewhere “before lunch” means you’ll get there, before lunch.
 If you expect to get an exact time, you will be sorely disappointed.
 Learn to live with it.
 It works in your favour too.
-You can take your time in the morning.
-You can take your time when you're snorkelling.
-You might get a hurry along, but things are more flexible and flowing.
+You can take your time in the morning or take your time when you’re snorkelling.
+Occasionally, you might get a hurry along, but things are more flexible and flowing.

 Being fit would help a bit, but didn’t really seem to be necessary.
 You will definitely have more fun being comfortable in the water though.
 If you hate water based activities, then I doubt you’d be wanting to go on a boat for five days anyway.